using System;

 StreamAudioTrack- Audio Track, contains audio sent by a participantStreamVideoTrack- Video Track, contains video image sent by a participant

 Each participant has its own tracks that can change during the call — for example, a participant may turn on/off their camera or microphone.
-Subscribe to participant.TrackAdded to handle all tracks — this event is called for both existing and future tracks.
+Subscribe to participant.TrackAdded and it will be called for every track, including the ones participants were already publishing before you joined.

 If a participant turns off their camera or microphone during the call, the track you've already received will be paused.
 Once re-enabled, the track resumes automatically.
 Note that TrackAdded may be called multiple times for the same participant — for example, if the network connection drops and the SDK reconnects under the hood, new track instances will be provided.
 Your handler should account for this by updating the existing bindings rather than assuming tracks are received only once.